Simply-huMAN/Hero-Section/README.md

 # Hero-Section
-The section is not completed yet
+The section is not completed yet \n
+The page is not responsive
 Work is in progress